Kansas Bureau of Investigation

 The Kansas Bureau of Investigation (KBI) is the state bureau of investigation of the U.S. state of Kansas.
 The KBI is a division of the Kansas Attorney General and responsible for providing investigative and criminal laboratory services to criminal justice agencies, as well as investigating and preventing crime in the state of Kansas.
-Kirk Thompson is the current director of the KBI.
+Tony Mattivi is the current director of the KBI.

 The KBI has nearly 300 employees including 72 special agents and 181 civilian employees.

-KBI's Mission
+The KBI's mission

-“The Kansas Bureau of Investigation is dedicated to providing professional investigative, laboratory and criminal justice information services to criminal justice agencies for the purpose of promoting public safety and preventing crime in Kansas."
+The Kansas Bureau of Investigation is dedicated to providing professional investigative, laboratory and criminal justice information services to criminal justice agencies for the purpose of promoting public safety and preventing crime in Kansas.